okwolo/okwolo/README.md

 # `options`

-`state_log`: action type, params and before/after state in console for each action
+`stateLog`: action type, params and before/after state in console for each action

-`disable_history`: disables state history
+`disableHistory`: disables state history

-`history_length`: length of the undo history
+`historyLength`: length of the undo history